Choosing an eCommerce platform for your business isn’t a decision to be taken lightly.

 For some quick background, Drupal is among the most widely used open-source content management systems on the market both nationally and internationally.

-Drupal is discussed in the same breath as WordPress and Joomla, standing out for its flexibility, customization, and extensibility.
+Drupal is discussed in the same breath as WordPress, standing out for its flexibility, customization, and extensibility.

 The platform boasts a growing community of 45,000+ developers and strategic modernization initiatives.
 Many industry experts agree that Drupal is a strong contender as the best option for an open-source CMS and eCommerce platform in today’s market.